-For the past 12 years, Pramata has been providing solutions to identify and eliminate revenue leakage at some of the most successful companies in the world, including Microsoft, McKesson, Comcast, CenturyLink, FICO, Novelis, NCR and Fidelity.
+For the past 12 years, Pramata has been providing solutions to identify and eliminate revenue leakage at some of the most successful companies in the world, including Microsoft, McKesson, Comcast, CenturyLink, FICO, Novelis, and NCR.
 At its core, revenue leakage happens when you’re not capitalizing on the full value of your existing contracted commercial relationships.
 This can equal up to 5% of a company’s revenue and poses a significant, ongoing business problem for complex, B2B organizations.

 Pramata is the only company to provide solutions that target and eliminate leakage at key points in the customer lifecycle.
 Using a purpose built human-assisted AI technology stack delivered through a managed service, our solutions convert commercial documentation into an intelligent view of the current state of the commercial relationships across your portfolio.
 This information is deployed to your sales, billing, legal and other frontline teams through our cloud-based software applications expressly designed to manage the modern commercial relationship by creating a complete, current commercial relationship system of record.

 As part of our Proof of Concept (POC) process, we analyze 5-15 of your full commercial relationships (documents include MSAs, Amendments, Order Forms, etc.) to pinpoint potential areas of revenue leakage in your organization.
 We then populate your critical commercial information into our applications, and review a prototype solution with you.
 This process enables us to find and prioritize revenue leakage sources, share how our solutions eliminate them and ensure a rapid ROI in deployment.

 + What if I don’t know if or where I have revenue leakage?